HackaHealth-Geneva/HandTracking4Sohan/README.md

 - Launch the grid software and ```test.py```
 - Focus on python interface
 - Press ```a``` on keyboard to trigger right clic
+- Then we are able to control the pointer with hand tracking.